euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 ### 4. Serice Level

 **SLI (Indicators)**
-- Measurable attribute of a service
+- Measurable attribute of a service.
+A KPI.

+**SLO (Objectives)**
+- Number or the goal you want to achieve for a given SLI for a given duration
+- 95% availability per day

+**SLA (Agreements)**
+- Binding contract providing the customer compensation if the service doesn't meet s

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2MjQyODk5MCwxMzM3MDg1MDQ1LC0xNj
+eyJoaXN0b3J5IjpbMjEyNDMwODI5MiwxMzM3MDg1MDQ1LC0xNj
 g0NTQ5OTldfQ==
 -->